-A NOAA-supported project to map Lake Superior locations of wild rice and foster its cultivation preserves the cultural legacy of the region’s Native Americans.
+The Takeaway: A NOAA-supported project to map Lake Superior locations of wild rice and foster its cultivation preserves the cultural legacy of the region’s Native Americans.

 Oral tradition says a prophecy was fulfilled when the Anishinaabeg—also known as Chippewa and Ojibwe people—left their East Coast home and found abundant wild rice growing in Lake Superior’s wetlands.
 Wild rice, known as manoomin, is one of the first foods the Anishinaabeg feed their babies and a traditional dish for funeral mourners.
-Many factors have disrupted tribal harvests, but NOAA’s Office for Coastal Management is working to preserve and restore wild rice through workshops, data mapping, funding, and education.
+Many factors have disrupted tribal harvests, but NOAA’s Office for Coastal Management is working to preserve and restore wild rice through workshops, partnerships, data mapping, funding, and education.

 Projects in Minnesota, Wisconsin, and Michigan’s Upper Peninsula are moving ahead because of two 2017 workshops funded by the Great Lakes Restoration Initiative and administered by NOAA’s Office for Coastal Management:

 - A participatory mapping exercise combined tribal knowledge of wild rice locations with land cover data from NOAA’s Digital Coast to pinpoint where partners should focus data collection and monitoring.

 - Workshop participants selected six pilot locations where imagery and data will be collected.
 Pilot funding recipients are the 1854 Treaty Authority, Bad River Band of Lake Superior Chippewa, Grand Portage Band of Lake Superior Chippewa, Keweenaw Bay Indian Community, Red Cliff Band of Lake Superior Chippewa, and St. Croix Chippewa Indians of Wisconsin.